I think I have a UTI: what should I do?

 A urinary tract infection (also called cystitis or bladder infections) is essentially something that happens when external bacteria enter your body through the urethra -- your urinary opening -- and get into your urinary tract and your bladder.
 That bacteria can get there any number of ways, from your hands and/or during toileting, via your undergarments (thongs in particular may provide a more direct route for bacteria from around the anus to get to the urethra), from fluids moving bacteria from your rectum to your vulva, and/or via masturbation or partnered sex.
 Spermicides have also been a suggested factor in urinary tract infections, if you use those or use condoms with spermicide.

-It's far more common for women to get urinary tract infections than men, for a few reasons.
+It's far more common for people with vulvas to get urinary tract infections than people with penises, for a few reasons.
 Our urinary tract is shorter than the male urinary tract, which means bacteria can get into our bladders more easily.
 As well, because the vaginal opening is so close to the urinary opening, it's easier for bacteria from sexual activities to result in a urinary tract or bladder infection.
-Because women toilet differently than men (men don't wipe their penises), and our vaginal opening is also close to our anus, bacteria from fecal matter can wind up in the urinary tract that way.
+Because people with vaginas toilet differently than people with penises (they don't wipe their penises), and our vaginal opening is also close to our anus, bacteria from fecal matter can wind up in the urinary tract that way.

 Sometimes, we might have some irritation of the urinary opening, tract or bladder that isn't, or isn't yet, an infection, but could become one.
 If we're on the fringe like that, we might be able to fend off an infection and dump the irritation just by doing things like drinking extra water, taking a brief break from partnered sex, or using cranberry supplements for a few days.